Configuring Service Chaining with Security Groups

 ePBR Service and Service-chain

-You must specify the VRF context for the service as the context in which the endpoints are reachable.
+You must specify the VRF context for the service as the context in which the service endpoints are reachable.

 Services used in a chain are identified by a sequence number.
 In NXOS 10.5(1)F, only a single service function may be specified inside a service-chain, thereby supporting only redirection and load-balancing capabilities to a single service functions before traffic is permitted to its destination.